farsabbutt/openai-cli-docker/Readme.md

 # ⭐OpenAI CLI Docker

-Dockerized image blueprint of OpenAI CLI (Command line interface) with all the dependencies installed (python, pip etc) that can be used to fine-tune/train a model with custom data. <a href="https://platform.openai.com/docs/guides/fine-tuning">OpenAI CLI Fine-Tuning Docs</a>
+Dockerized image blueprint of OpenAI CLI (Command line interface) with all the dependencies installed (python, pip etc) that can be used to fine-tune/train a model with custom data sets. <a href="https://platform.openai.com/docs/guides/fine-tuning">OpenAI CLI Fine-Tuning Docs</a>

 ## 💫Getting Started